Does Noom Work? We Asked 7 Dietitians

 “When signing up for Noom they ask each participant a few health questions, but the initial questionnaire does not assess if individuals are at risk for disordered eating or have a history of disordered eating.”

-If Noom would add this screening filter to their intake form, they could potentially improve the health and safety of users with eating disorders.
-They could refer such patients to specialists, or even offer them a separate service with qualified RDs.
-We agree with the dietitians quoted that Noom should make more of an effort in this regard, and that it’s unsafe for them to continue to recommend their app to patients with eating disorders.
+Noom could then refer these "high-risk" patients to specialists, or even offer them a separate service with qualified RDs.
+We agree with the dietitians quoted that Noom should make more of an effort in this regard.

 Takeaway: Does Noom Work?

-Is Noom Worth The Money?
+Is Noom Worth the Money?

-Noom pricing depends on the plan, but according to their site a one-month plan is $60.
 Plenty of people would be happy to pay that much for guaranteed weight loss, but some of the dietitians we spoke with believe you can get the same value for free.

 Christine Byrne RD recommends using free tracking tools over Noom, because she doesn’t believe the app provides significant value justifying the price: “There are plenty of free food and calorie trackers out there, and the ‘lessons’ are made up of information that you can find for free online.”